Heinrich Thorbecke

 Andreas Heinrich Thorbecke (14 March 1837 in Meiningen - 3 January 1890 in Mannheim) was a German Arabic scholar.
 His studies were dedicated mainly to the poetry of the Bedouin and the history of Arabic.

 Biography

-He studied at the universities of Munich and Leipzig, where he was a pupil of Heinrich Leberecht Fleischer.
-In 1873 he was appointed an associate professor at the University of Heidelberg, then relocated to Halle in 1885, where he attained a full professorship in 1887.
+He studied at the Ludwig-Maximilians-Universität München and Leipzig University, where he was a pupil of Heinrich Leberecht Fleischer.
+In 1873, he was appointed an associate professor at Heidelberg University, then relocated to the University of Halle in 1885, where he attained a full professorship in 1887.